GenovValentin/SuperChess/README.md

 Petar 2424 → 2427.
 On a rematch the players swap colours, and the name and rating displays move with them.*

-*The camera rotates onto the board when a game starts, and flips between white's and black's perspective as if the player changed seats*
+*The camera rotates onto the board when a game starts, and flips between white's and black's perspective as if the player changed seats.*